bedapub/PMDA-Summer-School/index.md

 ## Roche Predictive Modeling and Data Analytics Summer School 2024

+t <a href="assets/2024-3rd-Roche-PMDA-Summer-School-A4.pdf">Essential information in one A4 page</a>

 ### Table of Contents

 * [Important information in a nutshell](#important-information-in-a-nutshell)